tactlabs/mlwiki/1000-ml-project-ideas.md

 508. Collaborative Filtering Recommender Systems
 509. Detecting The Direction Of Sound With A Compact Microphone Array
 510. Finding Undervalued Stocks
-511.Multilevel Local Search Algorithms for Modularity Clustering
+511. Multilevel Local Search Algorithms for Modularity Clustering
 512. Automated Detection and Classification of Cardiac Arrhythmias
 513. Predicting Kidney Cancer Survival From Genomic Data
 514. Multiclass Sentiment Analysis of Movie Reviews
 515. Classification and Regression Approaches to Predicting US Senate Elections
 516. Learning from Quantified Self-Data
 517. Predict Influencers in the Social Network
 518. Bias Detector